 - Amniocentesis: Testing of a small sample of amniotic fluid, called amniocentesis, is over 99 percent accurate in spotting chromosome defects, such as Down syndrome.
 This test also detects neural tube defects.
 We usually perform an amniocentesis between your 15th and 20th weeks of pregnancy.

 We conduct prenatal genetic testing to screen for or diagnose birth defects.
 The goal of these tests is to provide expectant parents with information to help them make informed choices and decisions.
-The two types of prenatal genetic tests are screening tests and diagnostic tests.
+The two types of prenatal genetic tests are

 Screening tests don’t diagnose a birth defect, but they determine if the fetus is at high risk or low risk for certain conditions.
 These tests include first trimester screening, cystic fibrosis carrier screening, and modified sequential screening.
 Diagnostic tests diagnose certain fetal conditions with a high degree of accuracy.
 These include amniocentesis and CVS.